Shree2604/LL-System-Design/Day05/Command DP/README.md

     class Command {
         <<interface>>
         +execute()
-        +undo()
     }

-    class LightOnCommand {
+    class TurnLightOnCommand {
         -light: Light
         +execute()
-        +undo()
     }

+    class TurnLightOffCommand {
+        -light: Light
+        +execute()
+    }

     class Light {
-        +on()
-        +off()
+        +turnOn()
+        +turnOff()
     }

     class RemoteControl {
-        -onCommands: Command[]
-        -offCommands: Command[]
-        +setCommand(slot: int, onCommand: Command, offCommand: Command)
-        +onButtonWasPushed(slot: int)
-        +offButtonWasPushed(slot: int)
+        -command: Command
+        +setCommand(command: Command)
+        +pressButton()
     }

+    Command <|-- TurnLightOnCommand
-    Command <|-- LightOnCommand
+    Command <|-- TurnLightOffCommand
+    TurnLightOnCommand --> Light
-    LightOnCommand --> Light
+    TurnLightOffCommand --> Light
     RemoteControl --> Command
 ```

 ## 🎯 When to Use
 - Need to parameterize objects by an action to perform
-- Need to specify, queue, and execute requests at different times
+- Need to decouple sender from receiver
-- Need to support undo/redo operations
+- Need to support queuing, logging, or undoable operations
-- Need to support logging changes
+- Need to support callback functionality

 ## ✅ Pros
-- Decouples the object that invokes the operation from the one that knows how to perform it
+- Decouples the invoker (RemoteControl) from the receiver (Light)
+- New commands can be added without changing existing code
-- Commands can be manipulated and extended like any other object
+- Commands can be queued, logged, or undone
-- Easy to implement undo/redo functionality
-- Can assemble commands into composite commands
+- Follows Single Responsibility and Open/Closed principles

 ## ❌ Cons
 - Can lead to an increase in the number of classes